10 of the best lossless tracks to stream on Apple Music

 Another first track from an inspired debut album, this time from British keyboardist and producer Alfa Mist.
 Think seductive, jazz-meets-soul horns, drums, guitar, bass and keys, chock-full of improvisations.
 These musicians have plenty to say and they clearly felt compelled to do so here.

-If you have the time and inclination, the entire 2017 album, Antiphon, is a compelling, multi-layered and often brooding listen, very deserving of being heard in lossless quality.
+If you have the time and inclination, the entire 2017 album, Antiphon, is a compelling, multi-layered and often brooding listen that emphatically deserves to be heard in lossless quality.

 Vessels – Elliptic